NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q20.
 Is this funding for new or existing employees and does NHS England have a preference?

 Answer: The funding offer is for both new and existing NHS staff and NHS England welcome applications for both.
-However, for employers who are planning on recruiting a new member of staff, it is recommended financial commitment for the recruitment is obtained as soon as possible and with plenty of time prior to the Higher Education Institute admissions process.
+However, for employers who are planning to recruit a new member of staff, it is recommended financial commitment for the recruitment is obtained as soon as possible, usually via business case approval processes, and with sufficient time prior to the Higher Education Institute admissions process.

 The employer should provide assurance that there will be an advanced practice post on completion of training, demonstrated in the service/division establishment by way of a job description and job plan, to avoid investing in the upskilling of staff who cannot then put their advanced skills into practice.
-Employers are asked to confirm if a job description or job plan is in place when submitting their applications for funding.
+Employers are required to submit a job description and job plan as evidence when submitting their applications for funding.

 Q21.
 How can we ensure new trainees are ready for advanced practice?